Lithill/Plant-Planner/README.md

 * [Ttreis's image on Pixabay](https://pixabay.com/vectors/calendar-icon-minimalist-time-1559935/) was edited to create the logo.
 * [OpenClipart-Vector's image on Pixabay](https://pixabay.com/vectors/sapling-plant-growing-seedling-154734/) was edited and added to the above image to create the logo.
+* [Janjf93's image on Pixabay](https://pixabay.com/vectors/icon-symbol-pen-pencil-design-art-1970472/) was edited and used as the edit button.
+* [Table's image on Pixabay](https://pixabay.com/de/illustrations/m%c3%bcll-m%c3%bclleimer-l%c3%b6schen-abfall-2091534/) was edited and used as the delete button.
+* [Clker Free Vector Images's image on Pixabay](https://pixabay.com/de/vectors/tick-komplett-pr%c3%bcfen-rechts-27406/) was edited and used as the save button.
 * The add button was made by the creator.

 ### Acknowledgements